AdriaPadilla/Twitter-API-V2-full-archive-Search-academics/README.md

 # Twitter for Academic Research

 ## Introduction
-This is a fully functional example on how "Search Tweets" Endpoint (Twitter API V2) works.
+This is a fully functional example on how "Search Tweets (all)" Twitter API Endpoint (API V2) works.
 To make it work, you'll need:
-- Access to the full [Twitter Archive for Academic Research](https://developer.twitter.com/en/solutions/academic-research)
+- Request Access to the full [Twitter Archive for Academic Research](https://developer.twitter.com/en/solutions/academic-research)
-- A Bearer Token (once your access is aproved, you'll need to create a new app and generate the Bearer Token).
+- A Bearer Token (once your request access is aproved, you'll need to create a new "project" and generate the Bearer Token).

-## Versions
-- **Local Version**: Will create a .json file for each loop (450 tweets per loop).
-When all data is downloaded, the script generates a .csv pharsing all .json files downloaded.

 ## Before Using
 Before using, please carefully read the documentation available on the twitter API V2.
-This is not intended to be a perfect example, but it can help you better understand how the V2 Twitter API works, and how to perform queries taking advantage of the access level for researchers.
+This code is not intended to be a perfect example, but it can help you better understand how the V2 Twitter API works, and how to perform queries taking advantage of the access level for researchers.
 There you will find answers to many of the questions you may have.

 [Search Tweets READ THE DOCS](https://developer.twitter.com/en/docs/twitter-api/tweets/search/introduction)